Our Vision and Mission

 Volunteering Association member LinkedIn for Alumni Jobs

-Our association is part of the international network The Duke of Edinburgh’s International Award Foundation, which supports and assists national organizations in over 130 countries in implementing the Award.
+Our association is licensed by The Duke of Edinburgh’s International Award Foundation which supports and assists national organizations in over 130 countries in implementing the Award.

-We are also part of the alliance of the largest global youth movements “The Big Six” and cooperate with the UN and WHO in ongoing projects, among others.
+We are also part of the alliance of the largest global youth movements “The Big Six” and cooperate with the UN and WHO in ongoing projects.

 International Foundation The Big Six